top of page

 Ceremony Facilitators and Medicine Philosophies

 • It is not essential to have a facillitator present to assist with the ceremony, but it can certainly make your experience more comfortable.
-If you are drinking at a centre or retreat, there will likely be one or more people available to help at any time during the ceremony.
-They will be able to talk you through a difficult experience, and can help you with practicalities, such as getting to the bathroom, and they are also there to ensure the physical safety of the group during the ceremony.
+If you are drinking at a centre or retreat, there will likely be one or more people available to assist you if you need it during the ceremony.
+They will be able to talk you through a difficult experience and can help you with practicalities, such as getting to the bathroom, and they are also there to ensure the physical safety of the group during the ceremony.

 • Be aware of people, or centres, that have a lot of dogma, 'rules' or definitions of how things 'should' be, or who give very definite meanings to your experiences instead of encouraging you to find your own understanding.
 There are many different ways to do things in and around the ceremony, all of which can be very effective.
 Too much dogma, especially without an explanation of why something 'has' to be done that way, can be a red flag and can lead to potentially unhelpful experiences for the sake of following the 'rule.'